Coughing is the body’s way of removing foreign material or mucus from the lungs and upper airway passages or of reacting to an irritated airway.

 - The sessions should be frequent; about two or three a week is suggested.

 Most clients do 1-2 Salt Therapy courses a year.
 In between they might come back for some top-up sessions.
-Why not contact Glanmire or Grange clinics to discuss any questions you may have.
+Why not contact our clinic to discuss any questions you may have.